allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 | Tags | Tag models with color-coded labels to assist in organizing work.
 See [tagging models](#tagging-models). | Any state |
 | Download | Download a model.
 The file format depends upon the framework. | *Published* |
 | Move to project | To organize work and improve collaboration, move a model to another project. | Any state |

+$$$When multiple selection is applied, perform operations on all selected items that match the action criteria (show in parentheses the number of items that can be affected) and not only the one which was right-clicked:
+* Models
+** Publish
+** Archive
+** Move to Project
+** Delete

 ## Tagging models